stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 #### Extracting returns information in a docstring-friendly format

-Here, we simplify by assuming that the return notation is provided and only handling the cases of `Constant` and `Name` nodes:
+Here, we simplify by assuming that the return type annotation is provided and only handling the cases of `ast.Constant` and `ast.Name` nodes:

 ```python [highlight-lines="1-9|3-4|6-7"][class="hide-line-numbers"]
 def _extract_return_annotation(node: ast.AST) -> str: